 For closed systems, fewer people are looking at fixing the underlying code and so in case of a hack, you could potentially have zero-day exploits exposed for a longer period of time, as you have fewer people involved in finding bugs.

 Open-source solutions are much less expensive than closed systems.
 The key factor here is the priority lock-in.
 Closed source platforms usually have this service, which means part of the framework is directly correlated with the close source framework you are going to use, having been made specifically for that system.

 This means you may have to learn to use it and train your team, which, of course, has cost implications.
 Open-source systems are cheaper.
 Unlike closed systems, there are no costly recurring licensing fees to simply use the software.
 However, you may not necessarily get all the features and functionalities that you would get with the closed source product.

 The final content management system decision …

 When it comes down to it, you’ll have to weigh up your options to decide which platform best fits your needs.
 Open-source routes give you the support of an engaged community and peace of mind that there is a wide security net and regular software updates.
 You have more flexibility to customise your CMS, but you may need to invest in the features you want to develop for the product to meet your end users’ goals and needs.
 Open-source solutions also tend to be less expensive.
 Whereas with closed source products you are reliant on vendor support and fewer people are fixing the underlying code meaning exploits and bugs could go undetected for longer periods.
-You also pay a premium to have some features and have to come to terms with the idea of being locked in.

 If you would like to explore implementing a content management system, then please do get in touch.
 Eliga Services has the knowledge, team and experience to support you.